state-alchemists/zrb/docs/concepts/runner-group-and-task.md

   </p>
 </div>

 You can use Group to organize your Tasks.
-A Group will only be accessible from the CLI if at least one registered Task is under it.
+A Group will only be accessible from the CLI if at least one registered Task is located under the Group.

 You can also put a Group under another Group.
-Hierarchically speaking, you can think of Task Groups as directories to organize your Tasks.

-The following are some built-in Tasks and Task Groups in Zrb.
+Hierarchically speaking, you can think of Task Groups as directories to organize your Tasks.The following are some built-in Tasks and Task Groups in Zrb.

 ```
 zrb